 When computers are connected to a router or a switch within a home and business network (so-called Local Area Network), each one of them is assigned a private local IP address.
-This address is not visible from the Internet.
-Therefore when you access the Internet from your computer that’s connected to a router, the machine you are communicating with on the Internet (World Wide Web) only sees an IP address assigned by your ISP provider to a modem connected to a router.
+This address is not visible on the Internet.
+Therefore, when you access the Internet from your computer that’s connected to a router, the machine you are communicating with on the Internet (World Wide Web) only sees an IP address assigned by your ISP provider to a modem connected to a router.
 From there, the router is directing all communications to your computer that’s connected to the router using a home or business private local IP address.

 When your computer is directly connected to a modem, your computer will have the public IP address assigned to it that’s visible to other machines on the Internet (so-called Wide Area Network).